-“No. Drug dealers, possibly.
+“No. Well, drug dealers, possibly.
 I do not think this is a place that attracts people who have nothing to hide.”

 Except Nolan, she thinks.
 Who has nothing to hide but emotion, assuming he has emotion to hide.
 There’d been that one time at Cafe du Nord, but he’d looked so horrified even as the words were leaving his mouth, she can’t be sure he really meant them.

-Her sneaker strikes something that disintegrates in shivers across the ground.
-Gustavo’s flashlight reveals them to be just pebbles, but they were standing guard atop a piece of paper.
+Her sneaker strikes something soft.
+Gustavo’s flashlight shines on a leather boot standing guard atop a piece of paper.
 Helen goes to pick it up, but Gustavo is quicker.

 “Don’t touch!” he barks.
-From one of the pockets in his leather bomber jacket come a pair of latex gloves that he has some difficulty fitting over his catchers’ mitt hands.
+From one of the pockets in his leather bomber jacket come a pair of latex gloves that he has some difficulty fitting over catcher’s mitt hands.
 When the gloves are half on, he grabs the paper and puts it in a see-through plastic bag.
 Only then does he hold it where Helen can see it.
-Page 403 of Journey to the End of the Night.
+Page 329 of Voyage au bout de la Nuit.